martin-morek/resume/README.md

-*Customised modern-resume-theme.
+*My online resume.
+Customised modern-resume-theme.
 Powered by Jekyll and GitHub pages.*

-You can view the original project [roadmap here](https://github.com/sproogen/modern-resume-theme/projects/1).
+You can view the original project [original here](https://github.com/sproogen/modern-resume-theme).